 One day, while Christ was walking with his disciples, he saw a man who was blind from birth (John 9:1).
 The disciples, who assumed diseases and afflictions came as a punishment from God, asked whose sins caused the man's blindness.
 Jesus' swift answer was that neither the man, or his parents, had sinned or caused the physical birth abnormalities he experienced (verse 3).

 Life of Trials and Troubles

 During Jesus' day (and for most of human history), being born with a disability virtually guaranteed a life of suffering, poverty and rejection.
 The man was allowed to be blind, however, so that his healing would be a powerful testimony of the Father's mighty power and a witness that the Lord was indeed the Savior of mankind.

 In Ephesians 3:15 the apostle Paul states that God is building a family.
 His purpose is to have humanity become His spiritual sons and daughters where Jesus is the firstborn (Romans 8:29, Colossians 1:18).
 Those who suffer from birth related problems can be assured that they have done nothing wrong to deserve all the trials, troubles and struggles that have come their way because of it.

 In reality, we all have disabilities of one kind or another.
 We all struggle with a variety of problems and challenges made worse by our human nature given to us at birth.
 All our problems are allowed so that we learn to reject Satan's way of life and accept what the Lord has to offer.

-I have found that many times those with the greatest disabilities draw closer to God and His ways than others who seem to have fewer problems.
-We also need to keep praying to God to help us overcome our disabilities.
+Many times, those who suffer birth defects from birth draw closer to God and His ways, during their lives, than others who seem to have fewer problems.
+We also need to keep praying to ask for the help we need to deal with our disabilities and keeping reading the Bible to understand His will.
 He will answer us in such a way that will bring glory to him.